 By: Halina Radchenko

-As a personal injury attorney, I am familiar with the tremendous consequences of careless driving.
-I make sure to always look out for pedestrians while operating my motor vehicle, and I pay attention to passing cars as I walk along the street.
+As a personal injury attorney, I know the tremendous consequences of careless driving.
+I always look out for pedestrians while operating my motor vehicle and pay attention to passing cars as I walk along the street.
 I worry even more when my almost 5-year-old leaves the house.
 We live in Astoria, our home a three-minute walk from Astoria Park.
-We cross only three crosswalks on our way; however, after the events occurring in my neighborhood over the past year, this short walk makes me nervous.
+We cross only three crosswalks on our way; however, this short walk makes me nervous after the events occurring in my neighborhood over the past year.

-This year, the weekend was supposed to be even better as the Astoria Fair coincided with the fair along Ditmars Boulevard.
-As my family and I walked out to have lunch on Ditmars and to check out the fair, we were greeted with police officers, fire department employees, and “do not cross” tape.
+The weekend was supposed to be even better this year as the Astoria Fair coincided with the fair along Ditmars Boulevard.
+As my family and I walked out to have lunch on Ditmars and to check out the fair, police officers and fire department employees greeted us and “do not cross” tape.
 The accident seemed gruesome.
 I instantly accessed the recent news reports on my phone to learn that an MTA bus was involved in an accident with an FDNY fire truck responding to a fire in Astoria.

-The news reported that 17 people were injured including 5 firefighters.
+The news reported that 17 people were injured, including five firefighters.

-Astoria is a small residential community minutes away from Manhattan, but it feels like the suburbs.
-The overwhelming amount of young families was what attracted my family to the neighborhood, as well as many other adults with small children.
-The neighborhood is safe and welcoming, with the same niceties provided to those living in the suburbs.
-When my son was in infant, I joined a new mother’s group that met in Astoria Park.
-We joined a mommy and me sing along group in the park after my son turned one.
+Astoria is a small residential community minutes from Manhattan, but it feels like the suburbs.
+The overwhelming number of young families attracted my family to the neighborhood and many other adults with small children.
+The neighborhood is safe and welcoming, with the same niceties for those living in the suburbs.
+When my son was an infant, I joined a new mother’s group that met in Astoria Park.
+After my son turned one, we joined a mommy and me sing-along group in the park.
 As a 3-year-old, he was finally able to join one of the numerous soccer teams who also play in Astoria Park.

-Since moving to Astoria in 2010 I have personally witnessed 6 motor vehicle accidents in the 3-block radius next to my home.
+Since moving to Astoria in 2010, I have witnessed six motor vehicle accidents in the 3-block radius near my home.
 Each of these incidents resulted in injury or death.
 To the credit of our city council, measures have been taken to make these three blocks safer.
-More speed bumps have been added; Shore Boulevard, a street adjacent to the waterfront and the park, has been made into a one way street; and the citywide speed limit has decreased from 30 to 25 miles per hour.
+More speed bumps have been added; Shore Boulevard, a street adjacent to the waterfront and the park, has been made into a one-way street; and the citywide speed limit has decreased from 30 to 25 miles per hour.
 However, this is not enough, as the accidents keep occurring.

-Drivers have to be more vigilant, especially in neighborhoods populated by young children.
-I would be in favor of strict fines and penalties for any violation of the traffic safety rules in the vicinity of a park, school, or in a quiet residential community such as Astoria.
+Drivers must be more vigilant, especially in neighborhoods populated by young children.
+I would favor strict fines and penalties for violating traffic safety rules near a park, school, or quiet residential community such as Astoria.

-As we walked home from the fair along 19th Street, we saw a motorist going at least 40 miles per hour on the roadway along the park.
-Every parent walking turned their head and gave the vehicle a very dirty look.
-Yet the motorist continued on, not realizing the harsh consequences of his actions if an incident were to occur.
+As we walked home from the fair along 19th Street, we saw a motorist going at least 40 miles per hour along the park’s roadway.
+Every parent walking turned their head and gave the vehicle a dirty look.
+Yet the motorist continued, not realizing the harsh consequences of his actions if an incident were to occur.